Alexander Hood, 5th Duke of Bronte: Origins

-He was the 4th son of Alexander Hood, 1st Viscount Bridport by his wife Lady Mary Penelope Hill, a daughter of Arthur Hill, 3rd Marquess of Downshire.
+He was the 4th son of Alexander Hood, 1st Viscount Bridport, by his wife Lady Mary Penelope Hill, a daughter of Arthur Hill, 3rd Marquess of Downshire.

 Duchy of Bronte

-Whilst Alexander's eldest brother Arthur Hood, 2nd Viscount Bridport succeeded their father by law as Viscount Bridport, a title in the Peerage of the United Kingdom, the Duchy of Bronte, an ancient title in the Peerage of the (defunct) Kingdom of Sicily and Naples, was bequeathed to him by their father and thus he became the 5th Duke of Bronte.
+Whilst Alexander's eldest brother Arthur succeeded their father by law as Viscount Bridport, a title in the Peerage of the United Kingdom, the Duchy of Bronte, an ancient title in the Peerage of the (defunct) Kingdom of Sicily and Naples, was bequeathed to him by their father and thus he became the 5th Duke of Bronte.
 This was possible because of a special remainder in the letters patent granting the duchy (issued in 1799 by King King Ferdinand III of Sicily), which allowed the holder to choose as successor whomsoever he wished.

-The Dukedom of Bronte with its vast estate (about 15,000 hectares and feudal rights over the City of Bronte, population about 9,000) had been granted in 1799 to Admiral Horatio Nelson by King King Ferdinand III of Sicily, for services rendered in saving his kingdom from Revolutionary French invasion.
-The Duchy had been inherited by the Hood family by the marriage of Alexander's grandparents Samuel Hood, 2nd Baron Bridport (1788-1868) and Lady Charlotte Mary Nelson (d.1873), suo jure 3rd Duchess of Bronte, niece and eventual heiress of Admiral Nelson.
+The Dukedom of Bronte with its vast estate (about 15,000 hectares and feudal rights over the City of Bronte, population about 9,000) had been granted in 1799 to Admiral Horatio Nelson by King Ferdinand III of Sicily, for services rendered in saving his kingdom from Revolutionary French invasion.
+The Duchy had been inherited by the Hood family by the marriage of Alexander's grandparents Samuel Hood, 2nd Baron Bridport (1788–1868) and Lady Charlotte Mary Nelson (d.
+1873), suo jure 3rd Duchess of Bronte, niece and eventual heiress of Admiral Nelson.

 In his book The Duchy of Bronte (1924) he speaks of his father's great generosity in entrusting him with his Sicilian estate, and his constant reply when asked for advice: "I leave it to you, I know you'll do your best".
 He first visited Bronte in Autumn 1868, aged 14, with his father, mother and sister Adelaide, only the third time Bronte had been visited by a family member since the creation of the Duchy (Admiral Nelson never set foot in it).
 He stayed his only night in the Palazzo Ducale, the family's townhouse in the town of Bronte, before moving on 5 1/2 miles north, accompanied by a long mule train (roads being non-existent), to the Castello di Maniace (or Castello Bronte / Castello dei Nelson), the seat of the duchy.
 His first impressions were "extremely favourable", and he was sad at the prospect of returning to England at the end of the four week visit.
 In 1873, aged 19, he was sent to Maniace (with Jane Thomson, the governess of his brother and sister, who stayed for 20 years) by his father to take full control of the estate, where during his father's lifetime he was known as the Duchino ("little duke").
 He was the first resident Duke and made great improvements to the estate.